MihaiB-dev/Data_Structures/README.md

 [tema1](https://github.com/MihaiB-dev/Data_Structures/tree/main/tema1) consists of multiple sorted algorithms: ***Merge Sort, Shell Sort, Insertion Sort, Heap Sort and Radix Sort***.
 They were all tested with 10^4 numbers till 10^8 in random format,reversed and sorted, 10 times each.
 More details there.
 Also there is a powerpoint with the final results in which all of the sorted algorithms are compared.

-[tema2](https://github.com/MihaiB-dev/Data_Structures/tree/main/tema2) is a construction of the ***Red Black Tree***.
+[Red Black Tree](https://github.com/MihaiB-dev/Data_Structures/tree/main/Red_Black_Tree) is my latest project in Data Structures.
 The remove function is the only one under development.
 Future updates: create a visualization using gif.